together-sc/together/_pages/family.md

 * Providing support, networking, advice and training for families
 * Offering signposting and access to a range of professionals
-* A place to talk and a place to listen
+* A space to talk and a space to listen
 * Access to resources
 * A market place with recommendations from others
 * Sibling groups and support